-This huge commercial holiday gives retailers a big boost from chocolate sales, but for me, it’s a holiday that our family has turned into a special family day.
+This huge commercial holiday gives retailers a big boost from all the chocolate sales, but for me, it’s a holiday that our family has turned into a special family day.

 After we had children Valentine’s Day became all about family.
 The kids were enamored with this commercial holiday so we decided to give in to it and start a family tradition.

 With hectic schedules we sometimes forget what is important.
 This is an excuse to make time on this day to forget about schedules and just have fun.